Studies suggest a third dose could be used to boost one's immunity against Coronavirus, months after the first and second shots

-To help safeguard you from Covid-19 in the future, a booster dose might be needed.
+To help safeguard you from Covid-19 in the future, a booster dose has been recommended by health authorities.

 In fact, as of March 2021, a small number of people in the UAE who have previously taken the Sinopharm vaccine, have also received a third Covid-19 vaccine booster shot to improve one's immune response against the virus.

 On Tuesday May 18, officials from NCEMA announced that the Sinopharm booster dose will be prioritised for senior citizens and people with chronic diseases.

 Which Covid-19 booster dose is available in the UAE?

 For now, third doses of the Sinopharm vaccine are available for people with chronic illnesses and the elderly.